 If you are looking for lakeside camping only 2 hours from Perth with a proper boat ramp and some of the most amazing attractions not far away, Lake Kepwari should be on your list.

-We’ve explored more than 60 great camp sites near Perth, and have just come back from an extra extra long weekend at Lake Kepwari and rate it very, very highly.
+We’ve explored more than 60 great Perth Camping sites, and have just come back from an extra extra long weekend at Lake Kepwari and rate it very, very highly.
 So much in fact, that we’ve booked another stay in the warmer months, and that’s not the norm for us!

 About Lake Kepwari